shcaba/Sebastes_melanops_WA/Document/_main.md

 Using other data weighting options caused the biggest change among the data treatment sensitivity runs, leading to changes in both initial and current stock status, as well as more optimistic current stock status, but the intensity of the increasing stock trajectory test our expectations of a rockfish population.

+Data treatment sensitivities based on using the 2015 catch history showed how the scale changes upward with the massive spikes in the former catch history.
+When adding the treatment of the 2015 combined dockside index with no additional variance (thus tightly fit given the very low CVs on the index), once gets closer to the 2015 stock assessment.

+Finally, the treatment of the biological compositions can be done either by using each composition separately by sex or entering them as one composition that assumes the sex ratio is measured explicitly in the samples (sex option 3).
+While preserving the sex ratio within biological composition data makes theoretical sense, it can also lead to strange model behavior that should be explored.
+In this case, the reference model that preserves the sex ratio in the sampled data causes a more aggressive increase in the population, though within the uncertainty of both scale and status of the reference model, so not a significant source of uncertainty.

 #### Model Specification Sensitivities {#senstivities}

 Model specifications looked at the estimation of individual and combinations of life history parameters, the estimation of recruitment, and the treatment of fecundity and selectivity.
 All scenarios match the reference model specifications in all other aspects unless otherwise stated.